 These include but are not limited to relieving depression, helping with anxiety, and increasing concentration and memory.

 Omega 3 insulated the nerve cells in the brain allowing them to communicate better with one another.
 After all the brain is 60% fat, so in order to optimally perform you need to feed it what it needs.

 Even though omega 3 is fat it helps to lower triglycerides and raise HDL (good cholesterol).

 Omega 3 helps reduce plaque build up in the arteries.
 This increases blood flow to your heart and vital organs, even to your brain.
 Another brain benefit.

 Well to be honest in my opinion, the more the better.
 The recommended dose by doctors is around 1000mg a day.

 This is a good starting point, but to receive the maximum brain benefits I take around 5,000mg a day.
 Many people take even more.

-But if your suffering from depression or anxiety experiment with higher levels.
-Don’t go as high as 20 or even 10mg without a doctors recommendation but see what works for you.
+But if you are suffering from depression or anxiety experiment with higher levels.
+Don’t go as high as 20 or even 10mg without a doctor’s recommendation but see what works for you.

 So can I just take a 1000mg pill and be good then?

 1000mg of fish oil does not mean the same thing as 1000mg of Omega 3’s.